Breast Augmentation Boston MA

 What are the different types of implants?

-Saline— Saline implants are a silicone shell filled with sterile salt water.
+Saline implants are silicone shells filled with sterile salt water.
 Saline implants have the advantage of being placed empty and then filled, requiring a smaller incision.
-If a saline implant ruptures, the body simply absorbs the salt water.
+If a saline implant ruptures, the body simply absorbs the saltwater.
 But the deflated implant would still require surgery to remove the collapsed shell and replace it.